 For example, you can record conversations with your spouse without their knowledge and submit it as evidence, but you can’t set a recording device in your spouse’s vehicle and record their conversations with another person without their knowledge or consent.

 Contested divorce is a complicated, difficult time, and the outcome of your divorce can have long-lasting effects on your future.
 Not sure how to file for divorce in North Carolina?
-Reach out to the family law attorneys at Van Camp, Meacham & Newman to get the representation you need in your divorce trial by calling 910-295-2525 or filling out the form below to schedule a free consultation*.
+Reach out to the family law attorneys at Van Camp, Meacham & Newman to get the representation you need in your divorce trial by calling 910-295-2525 or filling out the form below to schedule a consultation.